 These relatively abstract concepts can be represented in a nomogram, which we can use to rapidly calculate a post-test probability.
 A blank version for your own use with D-dimer and CTPA are available if you click the test in this sentence.
 A nomogram is a visual way of representing what we do as clinicians in our minds - 'how much more or less convinced am I now I have that test result?'

 An example using the nomogram is:

 A 64-year-old female attends complaining about chest pain, problems with breathing and coughing blood.
 After a history and examination, the clinician suspects an acute PE.
 Therefore, to determine the diagnostic approach the Wells’ Score is calculated.
-The results of the score are 6.5 because the patient had a heart rate of 112bpm, had haemoptysis, signs of a DVT and she mentions that she has been undergoing therapy for colorectal cancer for the past 2 months.
+The results of the score are 6.5 because the patient had a heart rate of 112bpm, had haemoptysis, signs of a DVT and she has been undergoing therapy for colorectal cancer for the past 2 months.

-This score correlates with a risk of this patient having PE of around 40%.
+This Wells score correlates with a risk of this patient having PE of around 40%.
 According to the score this is a high risk patient, so the recommended diagnostic test is oriented to confirm the suspected PE (ie a CTPA) rather than a rule out approach (D-dimer).

 After the result of the CTPA is available, we can read off the post-test probability, which for the example is around 93% if the CTPA is positive and between 5 and 10% if it is negative.